Tulloch railway station: Signalling

 The signal box, which had 15 levers, was situated on the Up platform.
 From the time of its opening in 1894, the West Highland Railway was worked throughout by the electric token system.
 The semaphore signals were removed on 23 February 1986 in preparation for the introduction of Radio Electronic Token Block (RETB) by British Rail.

 The RETB system was commissioned between Upper Tyndrum and Fort William Junction on 29 May 1988.
 This resulted in the closure of Tulloch signal box and others on that part of the line.
-The RETB is controlled from a Signalling Centre at Banavie railway station.
+The RETB is controlled from a signalling centre at Banavie railway station.

 The Train Protection & Warning System was installed in 2003.

 Facilities

-The facilities here are incredibly basic, consisting of benches on both platforms, and a car park adjacent to platform 1.
+The facilities here are extremely basic, consisting of benches on both platforms, and a car park adjacent to platform 1.
 Both platforms have step-free access, but the only access to platform 2 is via a barrow crossing.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.